TNTurnerLab/ACES/README.md

 *   <a name="tH"><h5>"threshold"</h5></a>
     *   Default value 0.0001.
 User can input a value to create a maximum threshold for e-value.
 Recommended to be in decimal format.
 *   <a name="ql"><h5>"queryLengthPer"</h5></a>
     *   Default value at 0.5 or 50%.
 Value must be in decimal format or value 1.
 User can input a query length minimum requirement to help eliminate small misalliance sequences produced by BLASTn that have met the required threshold.
 The pipeline will find both the query input sequence length and the subject sequence length.
 It will then apply a length minimum requirement, and strands that are smaller than the percent inputted of the query length will not be included in results.
 This can also be set to 1 to allow for all sequences found by BLASTn and meeting the e-value threshold requirement to be used.

 Back to [HOW TO RUN #4](#HTF)

 --------------------------------------------------------------------------------------------------------------------------------

 --------------------------------------------------------------------------------------------------------------------------------

 **<span style="text-decoration:underline;"><a name="RETRIEVING-VGP-AND-ENSEMBL-FILES"><h3>RETRIEVING VGP AND ENSEMBL FILES</h3></a></span>**
 The files named below will be used to download all files needed for this pipeline.
 Both files must be put in the same directory.

 						***WARNING:***
-		When conducting the retrieval of files, please ensure that the user has enough storage space.
-		The total storage needed for downloading all VGP files is estimated to be 338.58 GB The total storage needed for downloading all Ensembl file is estimated at 669.18 GB Please insure there is enough storage for all files the minimum recommended free storage should be approximately 1.2TB.
+		When conducting the retrieval of files, please ensure that the user has enough storage space.The minimum storage needed for downloading all current VGP files is estimated to be 338.58 GB.
+The total storage needed for downloading all current Ensembl file is estimated at 669.18 GB.
+Please insure there is enough storage for all files the minimum recommended free storage should be approximately 1.2TB.
 This insures all downloaded and created files have enough storage space on users device.
 There are 522 files in total between the two databases at the time of upload.
 This is subjected to change.
-Please ensure that genomes input files reflect on current, new versions of each
+Please ensure that genomes input files reflect on current, new versions of each genome file.
-		genome file.
 		Older versions of files may skew data or cause inconsistencies.

 --------------------------------------------------------------------------------------------------------------------------------

 **<span style="text-decoration:underline;"><a name="VGP"><h3>wgetfile_VGP.sh</h3></a></span>**

-This file contains the shell file that was used to pull all *-unmasked.fa.gz files from the VGP rapid release archive.
-This shell file also contains the command used to extract the *-unmasked.fa.gz files and move them into a working directory.
-Lastly, allowing for the files to then be unzipped through the gunzip *-unmasked.fa.gz.
+This file contains the shell file that was used to pull all * -unmasked.fa.gz files from the VGP rapid release archive.
+This shell file also contains the command used to extract the * -unmasked.fa.gz files and move them into a working directory.
+Lastly, allowing for the files to then be unzipped through the gunzip * -unmasked.fa.gz.
 Modification to these commands is a must and should occur before running.
 The command used could be written into a snake, written directly onto the command line , or by executing the script files found in the /Genomes folder.

 ***After execution, there should be 213 species files in the given directory.***